 In addition to its Laredo and Somerset presence, TCB expanded into the San Antonio market, opening two full service branches in June 2005 and June 2009.
 TCB entered the South Texas Valley region in late 2008 and early 2009 with the opening of its McAllen and Brownsville branches.
 In mid-2009, TCB ventured out into the West Texas market and has now opened two full service facilities in Del Rio.
 As of March 2014, the Bank opened a Loan Production Office in Austin.

 As of the date of the initial Somerset acquisition in 2003, total assets of the bank were approximately $15 million.
 Since then, the Bank has experienced extraordinary growth and, at the end of ten years of operation, total assets of TCB exceeded $1.2 billion.
 In addition, the number of employees of the Bank has increased from 19 employees in October 2003 to an estimated 200 employees today.
-TCB currently operates nine full service branches and 14 ATMs.
-Twelve ATMs are located in or near branch facilities and the remaining two are located in strategic locations.
+TCB currently operates 10 full service branches and 15 ATMs, of which 13 ATMs are located in or near branch facilities and the remaining two are located in strategic locations.